mgl-0589/udacity-capstone_project/Capstone Project.md

 That's the reason why Data Engineering and Data Science teams select the Immigration data and LA temperature data to create the dimensional tables and LA Crimes data to create the fact table.

+The reason the Data Engineering team selects a _star schema_ model relies on its benefits (simpler and faster queries compared with _snowflake schema_).

+One of the advantages of using Apache Spark is that this technology offers solutions to data access and integration to machine learning and visualization using Python (or other popular languages); besides, it also includes a library of machine-learning algorithms (MLlib).
+With a fact table working as a point of integration the Data Science team is able to apply these tools to analyze the data as a single unit.

 **Dimension tables**: